jobro13/Roblox-Archer/README.md

 Defines the size of a box to store instances in.
 You should find a good balance in this.
 Note: Archer will currently only check for neighbouring boxes.
 This means that if you have a Job with a Range > Archer.Range, it will (in most cases) MISS certain instances.
 To fix this, you should make this range bigger.

-Note that if Archer.Range = math.huge, a normal "job loop" is created without the advantages of the binary search.
-You can use this to benchmark the utility.
+Note that if Archer.Range = a huge number a normal "job loop" is created without the advantages of the binary search.
+You can use this to benchmark the utility. math.huge will not work, as 0 * math.huge is undefined (check the :GetNode function, you can change this to define it for behaviour for math.huge))

 #### Archer.JobTimer